 Job Description: Oil and Gas Attorney Jobs

-The oil and gas industry outlook for 2020 is a little shaky given the weakening economic growth, intensifying trade tensions, and global political risks.
-However, things are still upbeat within the industry.
+The oil and gas industry outlook for 2020 is a bit shaky, given weakening economic growth, intensifying trade tensions, and global political risks.
+However, the industry is still upbeat.

-Experts suggest that this is just a post-pandemic effect that will die down soon.
-Oil and gas attorneys are well-paid and enjoy many perks and benefits that come with the job.
+Experts suggest this is just a post-pandemic effect that will die soon.
+Oil and gas attorneys are well-paid and enjoy many perks and benefits.

 ADVERTISEMENT

-Up next we’re going to tell you more about the job of an oil and gas attorney, the skills you need, and how you can apply.
+Up next, we’ll tell you more about the job of an oil and gas attorney, the skills you need, and how you can apply.

 Job Description: Oil and Gas Attorney Jobs